leverh/Code-Institute-Portfolio-2/README.md

 Thorughout the project I have used the live server extension on VS code to make sure everything looks the way it should.
 I also relied on the inspect tool in my Firefox browser.

 When it came to the JavaScript code, I tested each step of the code using console.logs to make sure the code was correct and had reproduced what I needed it to.
+I also used [PythonTutor](https://pythontutor.com/) to test (and debug) each step of the code.

 I initially tested all the code on CodePen and jsfiddle:

 ![screenshot of testing on jdfiddle](assets/Images/Screenshot%202023-02-12%20at%2016-41-11%20JSFiddle%20-%20Code%20Playground.png)

 I also sent the game link to a couple of friends/family to have a go and let me know whether everything was working on their end without a hitch.
+This was where I discovered that my reset button wasn't working as expected.
+I then went back to the code to fix the issue.

 ### Validator Testing